Ontology Object Properties are Data Model Associative Entities – not Relationships

 Has Monetary Amount Hierarchy (wrong and correct)

-How would you as a Sr. Data Modeler fix the design?
+How would you, as a Sr. Data Modeler, fix the design?

 The correct model replaces the relationships with associative entities.
 We derive the subtype hierarchy from the ontology sub-properties.

 This is also important for the Physical Data Model (PDM) and database.
 The supertype table contains all records of its subtype.
-Hence, just like the data scientist in SPARQL the database developer can query all relations at the supertype level in SQL.
+Hence, just like the data scientist in SPARQL, the database developer can query all relations at the supertype level in SQL.

 Incomplete Object Properties